nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A person can have any number of tags (including 0).
+Tags are differentiated by case-sensitive characters.
 </div>

 #### Address format